-Any tree condition assessment should include an active survey and, where required, the monitoring and recording of protected species, in particular at peak periods, e.g. the nesting period for birds.
+Any tree condition assessment should also include an assessment for the presence of protected species, particularly in peak periods, e.g. the nesting period for birds.

-The condition of trees should be assessed by an individual/individuals competent to do so in relation to the work being proposed, in order to design a safe system of work.

-Individuals conducting these assessments will require a broad understanding of basic tree biology, species identification and characteristics, and the tree as a mechanical structure, including the implications of apparent defects and protected species.
+The condition of trees must be assessed by an individual/individuals competent to do so in relation to the work being proposed, so that a safe system of work can be planned and implemented.
+Individuals conducting these assessments need a broad understanding of basic tree biology, species identification and characteristics, and the tree as a mechanical structure, including the implications of apparent defects and protected species.